SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Make people feel valued, make people feel that they made a difference by being there.
 Because very often people do feel left out and like they don't belong.
 - Everyone belongs, so make sure they do feel that they belong.
 - The one on one interaction could be about anything, doesn't have to be about feedback on their speech, but whatever they feel about everything.
-- The feeling of being
+- The feeling of having ties to the community is what really fosters loyalty and makes people excited to come to the debsoc.

+###  Feedback